-Towing with an electric car, hybrid or plug-in hybrid
+Towing with an electric car, hybrid or plug-in hybrid - what's the capacity and can you tow a caravan?

 Considering an alternative-fuel tow car?
 Read our guide on towing a caravan or trailer with a hybrid or electric car